Stop The Clock On Septic Shock With The PALS Algorithm

 Symptoms of Sepsis in Pediatric Patients

 The best way to prevent septic shock lies in recognizing the symptoms of sepsis.
 Unfortunately, its symptoms closely mirror the symptoms of any systemic infection.
 As a result, it is imperative any child that exhibits the symptoms of an infection that cannot be tied to a treatable illness, such as the flu, be screened for sepsis.
-This may involve blood cultures and routine lab work, including a serum lactic acid levels and complete blood count.
+This may involve blood cultures and routine lab work, including serum lactic acid levels and a complete blood count.

 The leading symptoms of sepsis include: